 Why has it become so important for brands to engage their audience?
 Is there a need for brands to do that and if there is, how can brands invest in creating those experiences.

-The reasoning behind this lies in the core values which make up the brand name.
-If the brand is created with the sole purpose, i.e., for its customers, you would be able to see the amount of effort these brands put in to engage with its customers.
-One of my favourite examples is the brand Nestle.
+The key lies in the core values which make up the brand name.
+If the brand is created with the sole purpose, i.e., for its customers, you would be able to see the amount of effort these brands put in to engage with them.
+One of my favorite examples is Nestle.
 A while ago, Nestle created a new way of engaging with its customers via one of its chocolate brands KitKat.
 Now everyone knows the value proposition of KitKat: ‘Have a break, have a Kit-Kat‘ .
-This video that I have shared below does exactly that.
+This video that I have shared below lets you know how they did it.

 To promote its travel service, railway company SNCF teamed up with ad agency TBWA Paris.
 They created a very unique travel experience.

 Wouldn’t you want to travel by SNCF?.
 Even though I didn’t get to experience what traveling with SCNF would feel like, I would love to try it out if I ever go to Paris.